Jacob Bates Abbott

 Jacob Bates Abbott (November 11, 1895 – July 14/15, 1950) was an American wildlife artist and illustrator, birder, and conservationist.
-Born in Brookline, Massachusetts, Abbott served as a second lieutenant in the US Army during the First World War before establishing himself as a prolific artist and illustrator for ornithological field guides, magazines, and books.
+Born in Brookline, Massachusetts, Abbott served as a second lieutenant in the US Army during First World War before establishing himself as a prolific artist and illustrator for ornithological field guides, magazines, and books.
 He was an Associate of the American Ornithologists' Union and was described by Arlie W. Schorger as one of America's "foremost wildlife artists."

 Early career and military service

 From 1914 to 1916, Abbott attended Harvard University, where he was an editor and illustrator at the Harvard Lampoon.

 In May 1917, he entered the Army's Officer's Training Camp at Fort Niagara and was commissioned as a second lieutenant in August of that year.
 He was deployed in France in 1918 as a machine gun officer with the 112th Infantry and fought at the Battle of Château-Thierry.
 Toward the end of the battle (on July 17) he was the victim of a chemical attack, following which he spent five months in a hospital; he was discharged from the Army in January 1919.

 After leaving the Army, Abbott worked for a time as a bond broker, while illustrating on the side.
 He moved to California in 1929, where he worked as a cartoonist, illustrating a comic strip called The Gay Stone Age.